-Not so much a specific problem, but in SQL you should be aware of the fact, that lots of things behave like a table.
+Not so much a specific problem, but in SQL you should be aware of the fact that lots of things behave like a table.
 You can create records out of basically nothing.

 Query records out of nothing

-and it works.
-In Oracle things work a bit different, let's see how we can create a result with a single number in it:
+In most SQL databases you don't need to have a table, you can basically just write SELECT 1 and it works.
+In Oracle things work a bit differently, let's see how we can create a result with a single number in it:

-SELECT 1 FROM DUAL
+SELECT 1 FROM DUAL;

 This will show you the number one, but the column doesn't really have a name, let's rename it:

-SELECT 1 as my_number FROM DUAL
+SELECT 1 AS my_number FROM DUAL;

 Great, we have a virtually created table.
-We can now work as if it's a table
+We can now work as if it's a table:

-SELECT 1 as my_number FROM DUAL
+SELECT 1 AS my_number FROM DUAL

 UNION ALL